Search Close Search

 Diane Lanni

-Diane Lanni is a trauma coach and provides peer support to our foster care families.
-Diane has over a decade of experience fostering children and is passionate about supporting foster parents as lived expert professionals.
+Diane Lanniis our lead trauma coach and provides peer support to our foster care families.
+Diane has years of experience fostering children and is currently a kinship foster parent.
+She is passionate about supporting foster parents as life expert professionals and trains others in the trauma coach role.
 Diane remains current on resources available to support foster families through her work with the National Child Traumatic Stress Network (NCTSN).
-She is currently a co-chair of the Resource Parent Curriculum Committee and has produced podcasts and other resources for NCTSN.
+She is considered an expert in parenting children who have experienced trauma, and presents nationally on the topic, participates in podcasts for a variety of audiences, and contributes to print and media parent resources for NCTSN.

 • Molly Hanson